Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 Note: `run_wo_opt.sh` by default will run each experiment for 1 times to save time, since each run make take +1 hour after disabling all solver-chain optimizations.
-You may want to change the `iter_num` variable in the script to 5 for more statistically stable results.
+You may want to change the `iter_num` variable in the script to a larger number for more statistically stable results.

 **NUMA Machine Instruction**